Gaining Scale Invariance in UAV Bird's Eye View Object Detection by Adaptive Resizing: Method

-Convolutional Neural Networks are not inherently scale-invariant \cite{Singh2018}.
-The most popular way in the deep learning community to make object detection architectures scale-invariant are feature pyramid networks (FPN) \cite{Lin2016}.
-An FPN extracts feature representations from the backbone network at different levels of depth.
-Deeper ones are responsible for detecting larger objects because of their bigger field view (FOV), while earlier ones are being used to detect smaller objects.
-This is usually realized by distributing a vast number of prior boxes, each corresponding to one of the five different levels of feature maps from the FPN.
-These levels are responsible for detecting objects at exponentially increasing sizes; common ones are $( 32, 64, 128, 256, 512)$.
-While this is an appropriate choice for data sets featuring everyday objects like COCO \cite{Lin2014} or Pascal VOC \cite{everingham2015pascal}, in UAV object detection, four out of these five feature levels are unused for one given image.
-This is due to the object sizes they are looking for and because in one given image from the BEV portion of a UAV data set all objects of a given class are (roughly) the same size.
+While this is an appropriate choice for data sets featuring everyday objects like COCO \cite{Lin2014} or Pascal VOC \cite{everingham2015pascal}, in BEV object detection, four out of these five feature levels are almost unused for each given image, see Table \ref{tab:featuremaps_adaptive}.
+This is due to the object sizes the respective feature maps are looking for and because in one given image from the BEV portion of a UAV data set all objects of a given class are (roughly) equal in size.

 However, the network itself does not need to be scale-invariant, if all the objects in the data set are of the same size.
 For BEV images, all instances of any given class on one single image are a priori roughly equal in size, because all of them are about the same distance from the camera.
 Consequently, the only remaining problem is the objects' difference in scale between different images, precisely what the Adaptive Resizer aims at.